UNINETTSigma2/documentation/code_development/guides/cuFFT_acc.md

 As described in the code, one needs to initialize the FFT by creating plans.
 Executing the plans requires specifying the transform direction: *FFTWFORWARD* for the forward direction or *FFTWBACKWARD* for the backward direction (inverse FFT).
 These two parameters should be defined as an integer parameter.
 An alternative is to include the `fftw3.f` file as a header (i.e. `include "fftw3.f"`), which contains all parameters required for a general use of FFTW.
 In the case the file is included, the value of the direction parameter does not need to be defined.

-The arguement *FFTW_MEASURE* in the function `dfftw_plan_dft_1d` means that FFTW measures the execution time of several FFTs in order to find the optimal way to compute the FFT, which might be time-consuming.
+The argument *FFTW_MEASURE* in the function `dfftw_plan_dft_1d` means that FFTW measures the execution time of several FFTs in order to find the optimal way to compute the FFT, which might be time-consuming.
 An alternative is to use *FFTW_ESTIMATE*, which builds a reasonable plan without any computation.
 This procedure might be less optimal (see [here](https://www.fftw.org/) for further details).

 Note that when implementing the FFTW library, the data obtained from the backward direction need to be normalized by dividing the output array by the size of the data, while those of forward direction do not.
 This is only valid when using the FFTW library.